dart-lang/language/working/augmentations/feature-specification.md

 ### Type annotation inheritance

-An augmenting declaration may have no type annotations for a return type, variable type, parameter type, or type parameter bound.
+An augmenting declaration may omit type annotations for a return type, variable type, parameter type, or type parameter bound.
 In the last case, that includes omitting the `extends` keyword.
-For a variable or parameter, a `var` keyword may replace the type.
+For a variable, a `var` keyword replaces the type if the variable isn't `final`.

-If the type annotation or type parameter bound is omitted in the augmenting declaration, it is inferred to be the same as the corresponding type annotation or type parameter bound in the declaration being augmented.
+If a type annotation or type parameter bound is omitted in the augmenting declaration, it is inferred to be the same as the corresponding type annotation or type parameter bound in the declaration being augmented.